Dreaming381/Latios-Framework-Documentation/Myri Audio/Audio ECS.md

 implements the `IAudioEcsBootstrap` interface.
 This interface requires two methods to be implemented.

-`ShouldWaitForMyriSourceOrListenerBeforeStarting()` is currently never called, and you can return whatever you want.
-It will serve a purpose once Myri’s built-in sources and listeners have migrated to Audio ECS.
+`ShouldWaitForMyriSourceOrListenerBeforeStarting()` is used to define whether Audio ECS should be constructed right away, or deferred until there are source or listener entities.
+This is usually used to avoid setting up Audio ECS in prototyping scenes that don’t have audio.

-`OnStart()` is the important method.
-It is passed in a `Configurator`, which you must call `Configure()` on within the `OnStart()` method. `OnStart()` is where you construct your `IAudioEcsSystemRunner`.
+`OnStart()` is where you construct your `IAudioEcsSystemRunner`.
+It is passed in a `Configurator`, which you must call `Configure()` on within the `OnStart()` method.

 `Configure()` is where you pass in your `IAudioEcsSystemRunner` instance.
 Avoid storing dynamic memory allocations within the instance at this time, as it will